acktsap/readthedocs-locale-template/README.md

 ## Read the Docs

 [Read the Docs](https://readthedocs.org/dashboard/) provides free hosting for open-source project.
 For multi-language project, you need translation project for each language.
 For example, if you have 2 languages (english as base, korean as translation).
-You have to make two projet
+You have to make two projet.

 - {project_name}
 - {project_name}_ko